mnkdog/QACoach/insights/trust-architecture-in-testing.md

 **Low-trust environments** require external validation, comprehensive documentation, formal approval processes, and clear separation of duties.
 Testing provides independent verification and creates audit trails for compliance or contractual obligations.

-Neither approach is inherently superior—they serve fundamentally different organisational needs and constraints.
+Neither approach is inherently superior - they serve fundamentally different organisational needs and constraints.

 ## How Trust Shapes Testing Across SDLCs

 ### Waterfall/V-Model: Built for Low-Trust Validation

-The Waterfall and V-Model approaches emerged from engineering disciplines where mistakes carry severe consequences—aerospace, defence, nuclear power.
+The Waterfall and V-Model approaches emerged from engineering disciplines where mistakes carry severe consequences - aerospace, defence, nuclear power.
 These methodologies assume that **comprehensive upfront planning and formal verification are necessary** because trust in informal processes is insufficient given the stakes.

 **Testing characteristics:**
 - Distinct testing phases with formal entry/exit criteria